Get the latest strategies to protect your revenue in your inbox

 Validation & Enforcement

-After the takedowns have been performed Red Points will allow brands to measure the impact of enforcement through performance dashboards and tailored reports.
+After the takedowns have been performed, Red Points will allow brands to measure the impact of enforcement through performance dashboards and tailored reports.
 Ultimately, this will enable you to calculate the economic impact of the process and see how much you have saved by pursuing and removing these fake apps.

 What’s next

 Once you know how to spot fake apps you need to act fast to take them down.
 This process will be a lot quicker and more effective if you work with an anti-piracy service like Red Points.
+In fact, manually scanning the internet not only takes huge amounts of time, manpower, and money.
+It’s also virtually impossible to know all the places where a scammer might be acting under the guise of your brand name.

 mobile-apps